-In this context, Aspen Technology & Society Program intends to create a platform for debate and a dedicated program community comprising multiple stakeholders from the public, private, and non-governmental sectors, interested in subjects covering technological developments and their impact on society, aiming to:
+In this context, Aspen Technology Society Program created a platform for debate and a dedicated program community comprising multiple stakeholders from the public, private, academic and non-governmental sectors, interested in subjects covering technological developments and their impact on society, aiming to:

 - Create a community which can provide advisory support with regards to various technology related or technology impacted domains.

 - Contribute to public sector policies, frameworks and strategies about key domains that will be significantly impacted in the future by the fast evolution of technology.

 - Contribute to the development of strategic sectors in Romania, stimulating the creation of new jobs, mitigating social risks and increasing the country’s competitiveness, in the context of fast evolution of technology.